ehedman/sdlSpeedometer/README.md

 - Note this this is mainly an EMBEDDED solution based on the Lite versions of the Pi OS and is not suitable for installation in a desktop environment but running the stand alone binary for testing purposes is doable.
 - Raspberry Pi 3B+/5 and 4B and a 7 inch touch display.
 - NMEA Network Server (kplex) to feed the  yacht's set of instrument data running either on the Pi or accessible in the network neighborhood.
+- Optionaly a NMEA2K (Raymarine seatalk ng) USB to NMEA-0183 converter can be added.
 - This application will also work flawlessly under Windows WSL (Windows Subsystem for Linux).

 ### System Software prerequisites
 - An updated Raspberry Pi OS Lite to start with
 - sudo apt install whiptail gcc git make

+### System Software prerequisites for Xorg (deprecated)
-- sudo apt install xorg (not on a workstation)
+- sudo apt install xorg wmctrl xloadimage (not on a workstation)

 ### SDL2 Software prerequisites
 The SDL2 packages needed are: